Melatonin for Sleep: Does it Work?

 - Bulletproof Sleep Collagen Protein: This easy-to-mix Lucuma vanilla collagen powder contains 3mg melatonin, chamomile and magnesium, which lends to a perfectly calming sleep tonic to complement your nightly ritual.

-- Bulletproof Sleep Gummies: Bedtime is more fun when chewing on a science-backed blend of 3mg melatonin and 100mg GABA; our new Sleep Gummies have nothing to hide, contain 0g sugar and are junk-free.
+- Bulletproof Sleep Gummies: Bedtime is more fun when chewing on a science-backed blend of 3mg melatonin and 100mg GABA.
+Our new Sleep Gummies have nothing to hide, contain 0g sugar and are made without fillers.

-Furthermore, one of the best things about Bulletproof Sleep supplements is that the melatonin contained mimics the melatonin produced by the body.
-Sleep Mode contains a physiological amount of plant-based, bioidentical melatonin, or an amount similar to what your body normally makes, while Sleep Collagen and Sleep Gummies have more melatonin (3mg) for people who may need a bit more.
+One of the best things about Bulletproof Sleep supplements is that the melatonin contained in them mimics the melatonin produced by the body.
+Sleep Mode contains a physiological amount of plant-based, bioidentical melatonin, or an amount like what your body normally makes.
+Sleep Collagen and Sleep Gummies have more melatonin (3mg) for people who may need a bit more.

 How to take melatonin for sleep

 When to take melatonin for sleep is a question for many seeking a good night’s rest.
 Our recommendation is to take your sleep supplement of choice 30 minutes before bed.
 This gives your body the time it needs to power down and prepare for some healthy, restorative sleep as the effects of melatonin kick in.